 Saint Anselm of Aosta (c.
 1033-1109), was a theologian, Abbot of Bec, and Archbishop of Canterbury.
 He was "born at or near Aosta about the year 1033, or two years before the death of Cnut, king of England, and two years before William the Conqueror became duke of Normandy.
 William the Conqueror received his death-wound in 1087.
 In the presence of Anselm we are told that he who to most men seemed harsh and terrible became so mild that bystanders looked on with amazement. "

 Early History of the Anstall family

-Another 207 words (15 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anstall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Anstall research.
+Another 91 words (6 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anstall History in all our PDF Extended History products and printed products wherever possible.

 Anstall Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Ansell, Ancell, Ancelle, Anselm, Anselme, Anstrell and many more.

 Early Notables of the Anstall family (pre 1700)